 In Liberia, information is power; traditionally this power has been concentrated among a few.
 Increasingly, Liberia citizens and organizations are seeking access to information and to platforms that allow them to share their experiences within and beyond Liberia.

 The founders of iLab Liberia recognized this growing interest and simultaneous lack of info-sharing resources available to Liberians; the natural first step seemed to be a central location with reliable internet, electricity, and trained local IT staff where collaboration and leaning takes place.
-The iLab has 14 computer workstations, a dedicated VSAT with a C-band connection at a speed of 1280/768 kbps.
-There is a also a conference room for users, and projectors available for live distance learning sessions.
+The iLab has 2 lab spaces, 30 computer workstations, a dedicated VSAT with a C-band connection at a speed of 1280/768 kbps.
+There is a also 2 conference rooms for users, and projectors available for live distance learning sessions.

 Click here to download: About iLab Liberia